 New cloud-based cognitive services provide simple APIs for the seamless integration of sophisticated new capabilities into apps, websites and bots.
 Image-recognition services can identify and caption both still images and video, and can accurately recognise different users for simpler authentication.
 Speech-recognition services can compare new voice samples against known users for security purposes, and can accurately transcribe speech into text even for heavily accented speakers.

-With natural-language processing, businesses can understand the intention behind user queries.
+With natural-language processing, businesses can better understand the intention behind user queries.
 While the current state-of-the-art technologies do not yet come close to human capabilities, they already provide sufficient power for useful process automation.
-For example, cloud-based systems can triage incoming phone calls, recognising queries that can be dealt with automatically and passing more complex queries to human responders.
-This shows the core benefit of cognitive services: the ability to scale up capacity without adding headcount.
+For example, cloud-based systems can triage incoming phone calls, recognising queries that can be dealt with automatically while passing more complex queries to human responders.
+This reveals the core benefit of cognitive services: the ability to scale up capacity without adding headcount.

 It is now even possible to use sentiment analysis of text, voice or facial expressions to accurately understand how your employees or customers are feeling.
 In a helpdesk context, this capability could enable a business to prioritise serious complaints and deal with them first.